cameronhirbodi/ch-design/_posts/portfolio/2018-02-01-blizzard_support.md

 ---
 layout: post_portfolio
 title: Blizzard Support Portal
-meta: This web portal was designed to assist Activision Blizzard game customers in quickly solving their issues and get them back to their game.
+meta: This web portal was designed to assist Blizzard game players and customers in quickly solving their issues and returning them to their gameplay.
 category: portfolio
 tag: web
 permalink: portfolio/:title/